Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 ### Current Tick

-The current Tick of the Pool represents the price after the last swap.
+The current Tick of the Pool represents the **current Price** after the last swap.
 Considering that the initialized Ticks only represent positions, we see that it is not necessarily one of the initialized Ticks but can be at any point in between them.
-The active liqudity at the current Price is also stored in the smart contract - we already fetched it with the slot0 function.
+The active liqudity at the current Price is also stored in the smart contract - we already fetched it with the `liquidity` function.

 ### Tickspacing

-Only the Ticks with indices that are dividable by the tickspacing of a Pool are initializable.
+Only the Ticks with indices that are dividable with 0 remainder by the tickspacing of a Pool are initializable.
 The Tickspacing of the Pool is dependent on the Fee Tier.
 Pools with lower fees are meant to be used for more stable Token Pairs and allow for more granularity in where LPs position their liquidity.

 We can get the `tickSpacing`from our pool:

 ```typescript
 const tickSpacing = pool.tickSpacing